Class Action Suit: by Consumers has

 similar cause of action, that would result only in multiplicity of

+proceedings without serving any useful purpose.
 In CC No. 250 of 2014 – Atharva

 Towers Owners Association Vs. M/s Raheja Developers Ltd., an association of consumers filed